aybabtme/antoine.im/posts/someone_was_right_on_the_internet.md

 * Re-enqueue things when the processing fails.
 * Peek at the next thing to process.
 * Check if there's anything to process.
-* Have in order visibility over the things in the queue.
+* Have in order iterability over the things in the queue.
+This means I couldn't use channels.

 I didn't need priorities, deduplication, deletion, etc.  Really, just a queue.